Federated Learning for Channel Estimation in Conventional and RIS-Assisted Massive MIMO: Introduction

-The main contributions of this paper can be summarized as follows: \begin{enumerate} \item We propose an FL-based channel estimation approach for both conventional and IRS-assisted massive MIMO systems.
-Different from the conventional centralized model learning techniques, the proposed FL framework provides decentralized learning, which significantly reduces the transmission overhead compared to the CL-based techniques while maintaining satisfactory channel estimation performance close to CL. \item In order to estimate both direct (BS-user) and cascaded (BS-IRS-user) channels in IRS-assisted scenario, input and output data are combined together for each communication link, hence a single CNN architecture is designed, instead of using different NNs for each task. \item We address the training data collection problem, which is not explicitly discussed in the previous ML-based work, and introduce a data collection scheme, where the input and the output data are collected and stored at each transmission block.
+The main contributions of this paper can be summarized as follows: \begin{enumerate} \item We propose an FL-based channel estimation approach for both conventional and RIS-assisted massive MIMO systems.
+Different from the conventional centralized model learning techniques, the proposed FL framework provides decentralized learning, which significantly reduces the communication overhead compared to the CL-based techniques while maintaining satisfactory channel estimation performance close to CL. \item In order to estimate both direct (BS-user) and cascaded (BS-RIS-user) channels in RIS-assisted scenario, input and output data are combined together for each communication link, hence a single CNN architecture is designed, instead of using different NNs for each task.

-\item We demonstrate the superior performance of FL-based training in terms of transmission overhead and channel estimation accuracy over CL via extensive numerical simulations for different number of users while considering the quantization and corruption of the gradient and model data as well as the loss of a portion of the model data during transmission. \end{enumerate}
+\item We prove the convergence of FL and demonstrate its superior performance over CL in terms of communication overhead and channel estimation accuracy via extensive numerical simulations for different number of users while considering the quantization and corruption of the gradient and model data as well as the loss of a portion of the model data during transmission. \end{enumerate}

 Throughout the paper, the identity matrix of size $N\times N$ is denoted by $\mathbf{I}_N$. $(\cdot)^T$ and $(\cdot)^H$ denote transpose and conjugate transpose operations, respectively.
 For a matrix $\mathbf{A}$ and a vector $\mathbf{a}$, $[\mathbf{A}]_{i,j}$ and $[\mathbf{a}]_i$ denote the $(i,j)$th element of matrix $\mathbf{A}$ and the $i$th element of vector $\mathbf{a}$, respectively.
 The function $\mathbb{E}\{\cdot\}$ provides the statistical expectation of its argument and $\angle \{\cdot\}$ measures the angle of complex quantity. $\|\mathbf{A}\|_\mathcal{F}$ and $\|\mathbf{a}\|_2$ denote the Frobenius and $l_2$-norm, respectively. $\otimes$ is the Hadamard element-wise multiplication and $\nabla_{\mathbf{a}}$ represents the gradient with respect to $\mathbf{a}$.
 A convolutional layer with $N$ $D\times D$ 2-D kernel is represented by $N$@ $D\times D$.